Learn the 6 sets of hot real estate statistics from 2022 that will drive your sales in the new year.

 Top 6 Sets of Hot Real Estate Statistics

-Let’s explore the top 6 sets of statistics from 2021 that will drive your sales for the new year and help you better navigate the 2022 real estate market:
+Let’s explore the top 6 sets of statistics that will drive your sales for the new year and help you better navigate the 2023 real estate market:

 1. Real Estate Statistics Show Rising Home Prices

 - This amazing rise is confirmed by the most recent House Price Index.
-In fact, the Federal Housing Finance Agency reported that home prices were up over 19% in July 2021 compared to the year before.
-And in one month alone, between June and July, prices rose 1.4%.
+In fact, the Federal Housing Finance Agency reported that home prices were up over 12.4% over the last year.

 - Homes in the Western and Mountain states show the most dramatic increases.
 Values in these states increased by a shocking 25.6%.